 We live in and love our jeans, but denim is a dirty business.
 A pair of jeans contaminates the same amount of water as one person drinks in 13 years, approximately 8000 liters.
 So, how do we break the cycle and begin to repair the damage done?
-Providing a one-time gimmick like an “eco jean” or a one-off capsule collection wasn’t good enough, we wanted to pursue sustainability in a sustainable way.
+Providing a one-time gimmick like an “eco jean” or a one-off capsule collection wasn’t good enough.
+We wanted to pursue sustainability in a sustainable way.

 Environmental responsibility is at the forefront of Lola’s creative vision.
-We know there is still a lot to learn and for us to accomplish, but we had to start somewhere.
+We know there is still a lot to learn and for us to accomplish, but we have to start somewhere.
 We are building an ethical supply chain that creates high-quality, low-impact, long-lasting, affordable denim.
 We have started at the source and aim to be as transparent as possible.
 From the raw materials, to innovative washing techniques, to the finished product—we reduced our water consumption by 80%.

 Our signature stretch denim now contains 80% recycled cotton, made from post-consumer waste and denim floor scraps.
 18% Tencel TM Lyocell fibers, derived from sustainable wood sources and sustainably managed forests.
-Wood and pulp used by Lenzing Group is harvested from certified controlled sources, they are bio-degradable and compostable under industrial home, soil, and marine conditions, thus they can fully revert to nature.
+Wood and pulp used by Lenzing Group is harvested from certified controlled sources.
+They are bio-degradable and compostable under industrial home, soil, and marine conditions, thus they can fully revert to nature.
 Finally, 2% Lycra for that perfect stretch.

 Our Sustainable Denim fabric is Global Denim® produced.
 Ensuring quality control that meets environmental standards eco-responsible and low carbon footprint for a circular economy in textiles.

 Our production facilities in Mexico employ Ozone & Nebulization Technology, which, when combined, is an innovative washing technique that has cut our water consumption by 80% and the remaining 20% is entirely re-usable.